Fertiga introduces the Aurora niPCT™, a non-invasive clinically proven preimplantation diagnostic cumulus cell test that:

 Significantly increases pregnancy rates per transfer.

-Reduces the time needed to achieve pregnancy as your best egg is chosen for your first transfer.
+Reduces the time needed to achieve pregnancy as the best egg is chosen for the first transfer.
 Also reduces costs as fewer transfer cycles are needed.

 It presents no ethical issues as it is performed on the eggs’ cells.
 In routine treatments, those cells are normally discarded prior to the injection of sperm (ICSI).